KICKS: Kids Investing in Communities through Kindness and Service.

 ORIENTATION TO ADOPTION: This meeting is open to anyone.
 Clients may schedule a meeting at a mutually agreeable time with the specialist, or attend a group meeting.
 Discussion topics include types of adoptions, types of children available for adoption, the adoption process, current laws, agency policies, fees, and information regarding support services available.
 Time is provided for questions.
 No charge.

 APPLICATION: Adoptive applicants submit an application when they wish to proceed.
-Non-refundable $300.
+Non-refundable $2300.
+This includes payment for the following services:

-PRE-PLACEMENT ASSESSMENT (HOME STUDY): This necessary assessment of an adoptive family and their desires is handled with utmost care and sensitivity.
+PRE-PLACEMENT ASSESSMENT (also known as PPA or HOME STUDY): This necessary assessment of an adoptive family and their desires is handled with utmost care and sensitivity.
 An experienced specialist will collect information about the adoptive applicants in a relaxed, friendly and open manner over the course of several meetings.
-Included in the Pre-Placement Assessment is a narration and supporting documents such as reference letters, Physician’s Certificates, criminal clearances, financial evaluation, birth certificates, and marriage and divorce decrees.
-Non-refundable $1500.*
+Included in the Pre-Placement Assessment is a narration and supporting documents such as reference letters, Physician’s Certificates, criminal clearances, financial evaluation, birth certificates, and marriage and divorce decrees. * (IRREGULAR SERVICE: Expedited PPA is plus $500)

 YEARLY UPDATE TO PRE-PLACEMENT ASSESSMENT: When no placement or addition of a household member has occurred since the original study was approved, an update to a recently expired Pre-Placement Assessment may be completed for a client who has an approved Pre-Placement Assessment written by Greater Hopes.
 (MPF)